SPA vs MPA Tradeoffs

 observer.observe({ entryTypes: ['navigation', 'paint', 'mark'] });

-// Mark hydration completion in framework entry point
+performance.mark('hydration-complete'); // call from your framework entry point